bharatheeshls04/Human_Giat_Analysis/README.md

 However, you can replicate the pipeline with your own video recordings:

-Record short videos of a person walking on different terrains.
+Record a short video of a person walking on different terrains.

 Place the videos inside a folder, e.g., data/videos/.